-Central air handling units and commercial package roof top units should be fitted with central "clean-steam" humidification systems with in-duct steam distributors for each unit.
+Central air handling units and commercial package roof top units should be immediately fitted with central "cleansteam" humidification systems with in-duct steam distributors for each unit.
 Evaporative type humidifiers should be avoided unless they are coupled with UV light sterilization systems to ensure no mold or bacterial growth can occur.

-Common areas served by terminal units will need to be evaluated on a case-by-case basis.
-Individual humidifiers featuring in-duct steam distribution might work in some instances.
-However, in most cases a different approach is warranted.
-Humidifiers with wall-mounted distributors can be used in common areas.
-Countertop personal humidifiers could be provided in guestrooms, if desired.
+Facilities served by terminal units will need to be evaluated on a case-by-case basis.
+Humidifiers featuring in-duct steam distribution might work in some instances, however, in most cases a different approach is warranted.
+Humidifiers with wall-mounted distributors or selfcontained single room humidifiers are some of the options available for facilities without a viable means of installing central humidification.